 The event includes the Hyperspace Mountain overlay on Space Mountain, exclusive merchandise, and food specials throughout the month of May.

-Disney World in Flordia offers May the Fourth special merchandise and other specials but has not called it Star Wars Month so far.
+Disney World in Flordia offers May the Fourth special merchandise and other specials but has not officially used the name so far.

 Unofficially, fans have called May Star Wars Month since at least the early 1990s.
 There were a number of important Star Wars dates in May.